MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 The repository contains two folders:

-- Source: Python code to evaluate 14 particular metrics, details under "Usage Instructions".
+- Source: Python code (Quality metrics.ipynb) to evaluate 14 particular metrics, details under "Usage Instructions".
 - Data: contains the files with the actual data
+  -  metric_definitions.pdf, detailed definition tables for quality metrics and data items, as well as underlying guideline rules (+ comparison of six phrasing guidelines)
   - TemplateComparisonAnalytics.xlsx, the workbook contains several different data sheets
-    - a sheet per document phrasing variant named after the document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS) and the respective template System (free, EARS, MASTER, AdvEARS, boilerplates, boilerplates (DODT), SPIDER) + one "Empty Sheet" as a template for extension.
+    - a sheet per document phrasing variant named after the document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS) and the respective template System (free, EARS, MASTER, AdvEARS, boilerplates, boilerplates (DODT), SPIDER) as "document name" + "template name" and one "Empty Sheet" as a template for extension.
 Each such sheet contains
-      - one row per requirement with its id, text and 53 assessed quality metrics (19 manually, 20 Excel formula, 13 Python tool)
+      - one row per requirement with its id, text and 53 assessed quality metrics, e.g., # counts and ? bools 1-positive/0-negative, (19 manually, 20 Excel formula, 13 Python tool)
-      - a header with 72 aggregated metrics for the whole requirement set (1 Python tool, 12 readability formaly web tool, 59 Excel formula)
+      - a header with 72 aggregated metrics for the whole requirement set, e.g., Σ sums and Ø averages (1 Python tool, 12 readability formaly web tool, 59 Excel formula)
     - "Summary" sheet summarizing the metrics per set in a comapartive overview together with averages and other statistical values
     - "radar charts" sheet cntaining 62 radar charts for all none-auxiliary metrics
     - "Reading box plots" sheet with box-and-whisker plots for readability metrics (with respectively re-arranged data from the summary sheet)